gregversteeg/corex_topic/readme.md

 tm_layer3 = ct.Corex(n_hidden=1)
 tm_layer3.fit(tm_layer2.labels)
 ```
-Each topic explains a certain portion of the *total correlation*.
-These topic TCs can be accessed through the ```tcs``` attribute, and the overall TC (the sum of the topic TCs) can be accessed through ```tc```.
-To assess how many topics to choose at each layer, you may look at the distribution of ```tcs``` for each layer.
-As a rule of thumb, additional latent topics should be added until additional topics contribute little (less than 1%) to the overall TC.

-Visualizations of the hierarchical topic model can be accessed through ```vis_topic.py``` if you have graphviz installed.
+Visualizations of the hierarchical topic model can be accessed through ```vis_topic.py```.

 ```python
 vt.vis_hierarchy([topic_model, tm_layer2, tm_layer3], column_label=words, max_edges=300, prefix='topic-model-example')
 ```

+### Choosing the Number of Topics

+There is a principled way for choosing the number of topics within each layer of the topic model.
+Each topic explains a certain portion of the *total correlation* (TC).
+These topic TCs can be accessed through the ```tcs``` attribute, and the overall TC (the sum of the topic TCs) can be accessed through ```tc```.
+To assess how many topics to choose at each layer, you may look at the distribution of ```tcs``` for each layer.
+As a rule of thumb, additional latent topics should be added until additional topics contribute little to the overall TC.

 To get better topic results, you can restart the CorEx topic model several times from different initializations, and choose the topic model that has the highest TC (explains the most information about the documents).

-## Anchoring for Semi-Supervised Topic Modeling
+## Semi-Supervised Topic Modeling

+### Using Anchor Words

 Anchored CorEx allows a user to anchor words to topics in a semi-supervised fashion to uncover otherwise elusive topics.
 If ```words``` is initialized, anchoring is effortless: